alt-romes/alt-romes.github.io/posts/2026-01-30-from-side-project-to-kickstarter-a-walkthrough.md

 ---

-title: "Launching my Side Project as a Solo Dev: The Walkthrough"
+title: "How I launched my Side Project as a Solo Dev"
 # title: "From Side Project to Kickstarter: A Walkthrough"

 tags: kanjideck
-description: "The full account of how I created Kanjideck, started a business, and launched a Kickstarter"
+description: "The full account of how I created a physical studying resource
+            for Japanese, started a business in the U.S., and launched a Kickstarter.
+In excruciating detail."

 toc: true